Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Introduction

 \section{Introduction}

 Cosmic reionization, the period in cosmic history that accompanies the ignition of the first stars, is of great interest to both astrophysics and cosmology.
-At recombination, about 380,000 years after the Big Bang, free electrons were bound in hydrogen atoms, causing the decoupling of matter from the photon field that we observe today as the Cosmic Microwave Background (CMB).
-This is when the Universe entered the electrically neutral phase, called cosmic ``dark ages''.
-It is presumed that about 200 million years after, cold hydrogen gas had collapsed gravitationally in dark matter halos, forming the first stars.
+At recombination, about 380,000 years after the big bang, free electrons were bound in hydrogen atoms, causing the decoupling of matter from the photon field that we observe today as the cosmic microwave background (CMB).
+This is when the Universe entered the electrically neutral phase, called ``cosmic dark ages.''
+It is presumed that about 200 million years later, cold hydrogen gas had collapsed gravitationally in dark matter halos, forming the first stars.
 These earliest compact sources of UV radiation heated up the surrounding hydrogen gas, progressively ionizing the whole Universe via bubbles of expanding HII regions.
-The first experimental evidence for reionization was the discovery of the so-called \textit{Gunn-Peterson trough} in the absorption spectra of high-redshift quasars \cite{1965ApJ...142.1633G, 1965Natur.207..963S}, suggesting that the Universe must have undergone an electrically neutral phase.
-Modern quasar measurements predict reionization to have ended by $z\sim6$ \citep{2006AJ....132..117F, 10.1093/mnras/sts253, 2015MNRAS.447.3402B, Villasenor:2021ksg, Dayal:2018hft}.
+The so-called Gunn-Petersen trough \citep{1965ApJ...142.1633G, 1965Natur.207..963S} in the absorption spectrum of high-redshift quasars indicates the presence of neutral hydrogen in the intergalactic medium (IGM) along the corresponding lines of sight.
+The detection of this feature in the spectra of some $z>5.8$ quasars by the \textit{Sloan Digital Sky Survey} provided the first spectroscopic evidence for reionization \citep{SDSS:2000jpb, SDSS:2001tew, SDSS:2001emm}.
+Modern quasar measurements indicate that the epoch of reionization was completed by $z\approx 5.3$ \citep{Qin:2021gkn, Villasenor:2021ksg, Bosman:2021oom}.

-Reionization plays a crucial role for cosmology, too.
-Photons emitted during recombination have a finite probability of Compton scattering with free electrons released during reionization.
-For us as observers, this has two effects: firstly, less CMB photons will reach us on Earth, having to traverse an optically thick interstellar medium.
-Secondly, a statistically relevant fraction of CMB photons will scatter \textit{into} our line of sight, carrying a nonzero net polarization.
-The first effect reduces the overall intensity of CMB emission (via both the unpolarized and polarized component) by a factor $\exp(-2\tau)$, where $\tau$ is the optical depth to reionization, defined as
+Reionization plays a crucial role in cosmology as well.
+Photons that are emitted during recombination have a finite probability of Compton scattering with free electrons released during reionization.
+For us as observers, this has two effects: firstly, CMB photons traversing the IGM cause a uniform damping of CMB anisotropies at scales below the cosmological horizon at the epoch of reionization ($\ell>20$).
+Secondly, a statistically relevant fraction of CMB photons scatter into our line of sight, carrying a nonzero net polarization observable as secondary anisotropies in the CMB polarization.
+The first effect reduces the CMB power spectrum amplitude of both unpolarized and polarized components by a factor $e^{-2\tau}$, where $\tau$ is the optical depth to reionization, defined as